PE-22-28 (8mg)

 PE-22-28 Peptide and Muscle Function

-There is some research to suggest that TREK-1 plays an important role in the ability of a muscle to respond to mechanical stimulation.[8]
-Scientists note that “Application of negative pressure to cell-attached patches (-20 mmHg) caused a 19-fold increase in the open probability (NPo) of human TREK-1 channels.”
+There is some research to suggest that TREK-1 plays a role in the ability of a muscle to respond to mechanical stimulation.[9]
+Scientists note that “Application of negative pressure to cell-attached patches (-20 mmHg) caused a 19-fold increase in the open probability (NPo) of … TREK-1 channels.”
 In particular, TREK-1 blockade appears to increase contractility in muscle tissue, while activation of the channel appears to promote muscle relaxation.
 While this particular aspect of the TREK-1 channel is still in the early stages of the investigation, it is becoming increasingly important.
-There is hope that understanding the role of molecules like PE-22-28 in muscle contraction and relaxation may provide new treatment modalities for conditions like myogenic bladder dysfunction and may also open up new pathways for understanding the physiology of muscle performance.
+There is hope that understanding the role of molecules like PE-22-28 in muscle contraction and relaxation may provide new research modalities for conditions like myogenic bladder dysfunction and may also open up new pathways for understanding the physiology of muscle tissue development.

 References